 The Educational Purpose

-The purpose is to assist students in developing the skill that can get them a job as a strategic planner or junior strategic planner in an advertising agency or company with a strategic planning department.
-The skills taught include but are not limited to: account planning techniques, developing, writing and presenting a creative brief, using qualitative research, using quantitative research, using media planning, developing and managing a brand, using surveys and other research, idea development and developing ideas of others, presentation techniques and judging advertising effectiveness.
+The purpose is to assist students in developing the skill that can get them a job as a social media strategist or junior social media strategist in an advertising agency or company with a social media department.

+The skills taught include but are not limited to: social media planning techniques, developing, writing and presenting a creative brief, using qualitative research, using quantitative research, using media planning, developing and managing a brand, using surveys and other research, idea development and developing ideas of others, presentation techniques and judging advertising effectiveness.

 Quantitative Requirements for Graduation

-The Strategic Planning student will spend a total of 12 weeks in the program, a total of 397 hours/17 credit hours.
+The social media student will spend a total of twelve weeks in the program, a total of 397 hours.

 Qualitative Requirements for Graduation

-The Strategic Planning student must satisfactorily complete all required projects and pass a final oral and portfolio review that satisfies the reviewing panel that the student demonstrates a level of work and understanding of strategic planning sufficient to gain entry into the business.
+The social media student must satisfactorily complete all required projects and pass a final oral and portfolio review that satisfies the reviewing panel that the student demonstrates a level of work and understanding of social media sufficient to gain entry into the business.

 Diploma/Placement

-Upon a passing review, the strategic planning student will be awarded a diploma.
-The planning students will then have the opportunity to present their work in the school's Portfolio Review.
-The school's Placement Office will also assist graduates with additional contacts.
+Upon a passing review, the social media student will be awarded a diploma.
+The students will then have the opportunity to present their work in the school's Portfolio Review.
+The school's Placement Office will also assist graduates with additional contact.

+CREATIVE TRACK ART DIRECTION

+MASTER'S DEGREE IN MASS COMMUNICATIONS WITH FLORIDA INTERNATIONAL UNIVERSITY

+(Offered in Miami)

+Get a portfolio and a master's degree, too.